-North Carolina law requires adults to immediately report child sexual abuse (including child sex trafficking) to local law enforcement in the county where the minor resides or is located.
-Any attempts, solicitations or conspiracies to commit these acts must also be reported.
+North Carolina law requires adults to immediately report child sexual abuse to local law enforcement in the county where the minor resides or is located.
 In an emergency, call 911.
 In a non-emergency, visit usacops.com/nc to find contact information for law enforcement offices in your county.